 YOUNG ART IN ROTTERDAM

-Experience it during Art Rotterdam Week
+during Art Rotterdam Week

 Every week Art Index Rotterdam gives an overview of the vast number of art events that the city has to offer.
 During Art Rotterdam Week art takes over the city; activities and art events spread across to the whole city.
 Thanks to the supporting network behind, institutions like CBK Rotterdam as well as art schools and local initiatives Rotterdam is growing towards an international metropolis where art has an important role, this year more visibly than before.

 Still following from the above, it’s not as easy as you might think to find your place in this city’s art market.
 While Rotterdam is full of initiatives, it doesn’t necessarily offer a great source of income for its